 Experimental Animals and Management

-Sixteen Uda ewes (first parity) of 1-2 years age range and average live weight of 30-35 kg and four Uda rams (2 years) were used in this trial.
-The animals were purchased frol local markets around Sokoto metropolis.
+Twenty Uda sheep consist of sixteen Uda ewes (first parity) of 1-2 years age range and average live weight of 30-35 kg and four Uda rams (2 years) were used in this trial.
+The animals were purchased from local markets around Sokoto metropolis.
 There were four treatment groups of five animals per treatment, with one ram per treatment.

 The animals were quarantine for two weeks at the Livestock Teaching and Research Farm, Usmanu Danfodiyo University, Sokoto so as to be adapted to their new environment.
 The animals were dewormed using albendazole super 10% (5 – 8 mg of their body weight).
 The feeding pens were cleaned and disinfected a week before the arrival of the animals.
 Faeces and urine were removed every day from the feeding pens to ensure adequate hygiene, minimal ammonia accumulation, feed and water troughs were also be cleaned every morning before feeding.
 Prior to the trial the animals were maintained of wheat offal and cowpea husk